zulip/zulip-archive/README.md

 Finally, verify that everything is working as expected.
 You can track the status of the action by visiting `https://github.com/<github-username>/<repo-name>/actions`.
 Once the initial run is completed, you should be able to visit the archive by opening the link provided at the end of the action run log.
 The link will generally be of the form `<github-username>.github.io/<repo-name>`, or `<your-personal-domain>/<repo-name>` if you have configured your own personal domain to point to GitHub pages.

+If you configure `base_url` option, you can track the status of the action by visiting the URL instead.

 ## Running zulip-archive without GitHub actions